English Shinty Association: History of shinty in England

 Shinty was previously played widely in England in the 19th century and early 20th century, with teams such as London Scots, Bolton Caledonian, Cottonopolis and evidence to suggest it was played in some form in Cumberland, Yorkshire, Lancashire, Cheshire, Nottingham, and Lincoln.
 Nottingham Forest F.C. was established by shinty and bandy players as Nottingham Forest Football and Bandy Club.
 Football stadiums including Old Trafford and Stamford Bridge were early venues for Shinty in England.
-Even some teams, such as Nottingham Forest Football Club, started out as shinty clubs.

 Shinty in London

 Stamford Bridge the home of Chelsea F.C. started out as the London shinty teams playing ground.
 The blue tops of London Camanachd were given to the Chelsea football team to use as shinty was at the time more popular and just better funded.
-Football and shinty shared the same grounds for many years in the 19th century Still to this day both London Camanachd and Chelsea F.C. use this same blue as their home colours as a throwback to this bit of history.
+Football and shinty used the same grounds for many years in the 19th century.
+Still to this day both London Camanachd and Chelsea F.C. wear the same blue as their home colours as a throwback to their shared history.

 Shinty has had an up and down history in England.
 With the number of Scots always changing depending on the economy of the times.
 Shinty in London remained strong in the 20th century where it had been reported that there was once eight teams.

 London had the Dewar's shield (donated by the Dewar's whisky distillery) this was a very popular tournament with games played weekly in London.
 With the breakout of WW2 all silverware was put in a central location vault in London and was unfortunately bombed in the blitz.
 This bit of history was lost.
 The Dewar's shield league never took off after this point.
 In 2020 records about what it once was had been re-discovered in old newspapers and the plan to reform this league had started again.